 The series consists of the financial records, transfer ledgers and prize money lists created by the Provincial Exhibition.

 Notes: Inventory of documents in the series is available in the printed finding aid.

-Storage Location: RG 2 Provincial Exhibition of Manitoba Association fonds
+RG 2 Provincial Exhibition of Manitoba Association fonds RG2SF1 Provincial Exhibition of Manitoba

 Provincial exhibition of Manitoba administrative files